kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/sleep.md

 </aside>

-In this section we will discuss why sleep is so important for learning and living, and explore the consequences of sleep deprivation.
+In this section we will discuss why sleep is so important for learning and living, explore the consequences of sleep deprivation, and learn how to get better sleep.

 <aside>